cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 My wife and I use a <abbr title="Income minus expenses equals zero; give every dollar a “job” in the budget">"zero-based budget"</abbr> with “envelopes” in the form of 31 different Goals.
 Some of our Goals include Restaurants, Groceries, Home supplies, Auto maintenance, and <abbr title="Virtual envelopes we add to each month for longer-term expenses">“sinking funds”</abbr> for things like a self-insured vision fund (for contacts or glasses), and smartphone upgrades/replacements.

-We generally keep our Safe-to-Spend at $50–100 as a buffer for any small, unexpected things—but it is effectively a zero-based budget.

-### Expenses

 Expenses are a newer feature of Simple, and they're like automated Goals.
 They're automatically-funded and withdrawn-from buckets of money for known recurring things—and they're even pay-period-aware, only setting money aside when your paycheck actually comes in, and managable based on your pay schedule.
 You can choose a specific merchant or category to come out of any given expense.

 We have 20 Expenses for things like rent, Internet service, and subscriptions like YouTube Music and Disney+.
 This means we can set and forget these things; the Expense is "filled" when we are paid, and then the transactions automatically come out of the appropriate Expense when we're charged.